-The following table presents our financial assets and liabilities at fair value on a recurring basis based upon the level within the fair value hierarchy in which the fair value measurements fall, as of September 26, 2020:
+The following table presents our financial assets and liabilities at fair value on a recurring basis based upon the level within the fair value hierarchy in which the fair value measurements fall, as of September 25, 2021:

-Le evel 1 L evel 2 L evel 3 Total
+Leve el 1 Le vel 2 Level 3 Total

-(in t thousands)
+(in th ousands)

 Liabilities:

-Liability for contingent consideration (a) \$ \$ \$ 1,369 \$ 1,369
+Liability for contingent consideration (a) \$ \$ \$ 1,606 \$ 1,606

-Total liabilities \$ \$ \$ 1,369 \$ 1,369
+Total liabilities \$ \$ \$ 1,606 \$ 1,606

 (a) The fair values of the Company's contingent consideration liabilities from previous business acquisitions are considered "Level 3" measurements because the Company uses various estimates in the valuation models to project timing and amount of future contingent payments.
-The liability for contingent consideration relates to an earn-out for B2E, acquired in December 2012, future performance-based contingent payments for Hydro-Organics Wholesale, Inc., acquired in October 2015 and future performance-based contingent payments for Segrest, Inc., acquired in October 2019, performance-based criteria associated with the \$6 million contingent consideration liability related to Segrest, Inc. were met and accordingly, the entire amount was released out of an independent escrow account to the former owners as of December 28, 2019.
-The performance period related to B2E ended on December 31, 2020.
+The liability for contingent consideration relates to future performance-based contingent payments for Hydro-Organics Wholesale, Inc., acquired in October 2015.
 The performance period related to Hydro-Organics Wholesale extends through fiscal year 2025.
 The fair value of the estimated contingent consideration arrangement is determined based on the Company's evaluation as to the probability and amount of any earn-out that will be achieved based on expected future performance by the acquired entity.
 This is presented as part of long-term liabilities in the Company's consolidated balance sheets.

-The following table provides a summary of changes in fair value of the Company's Level 3 financial instruments for the years ended September 25, 2021 and September 26, 2020:
+The following table provides a summary of changes in fair value of the Company's Level 3 financial instruments for the years ended September 24, 2022 and September 25, 2021:

 Amount

-· (in thousands)
+(i n thousands)

-Balance as of September 26, 2020 \$ 1,369

-Estimated contingent performance-based consideration established at the time of acquisition

-Changes in the fair value of contingent performance-based payments 610

-Performance-based payments made (373)

 Balance as of September 25, 2021 \$ 1,606

+Changes in the fair value of contingent performance-based payments (847)

+Performance-based payments made (216)

+Balance as of September 24, 2022 \$ 543